kevinwhitham/superlattice_structure_analysis/README.md

 prefix options are:
 -h                  help
--b, --black         specify the image has a dark background with lighter colored particles -n, --noplot        do not create any image files, only text and numpy array files (saves time) -e, --edge          plot the structure metric of particles at the edge of a region -m, --morph         use morphological filtering during particle search -o, --outline       plot the Voronoi cells as outlines without the structure metric color -mc, --montecarlo   compute and output data that could be used for MC (NN distance, bonds, etc.)
+-b, --black         specify the image has a dark background with lighter colored particles -np, --noplot       do not create any image files, only text and numpy array files (saves time) -nd, --nodata       do not output data files (if you only want the images and plots) -e, --edge          plot the structure metric or outline of particles at the edge of a blank region -m, --morph         use morphological filtering during particle search -o, --outline       plot the Voronoi cells as outlines without the structure metric color -mc, --montecarlo   compute and output data that could be used for MC (NN distance, bonds, etc.)
+-d, --debug         turns on debugging output, you can see how well it is thresholding your image

 post-fix optional parameters are: pts_file         the path to a text file with two columns (X and Y) specifying the centroid location of each particle in pixel units.